mo1ein/jobname/src/questions.md

 - **What is abc?** (1 times — [Digikala](https://mo1ein.github.io/jobname/digikala/digikala.html#:~:text=What%20is%20abc%3F))

 - **We have one dictionary and we have a function that change this dictionary.
-If function dosen't return anything, our dictionary changed or not?** (1 times — [Exalab](https://mo1ein.github.io/jobname/exalab.html#:~:text=We%20have%20one%20dictionary%20and%20we%20have%20a%20function%20that%20change%20this%20dictionary.%20If%20function%20dosen%27t%20return%20anything%2C%20our%20dictionary%20changed%20or%20not%3F))
+If function doesn't return anything, our dictionary changed or not?** (1 times — [Exalab](https://mo1ein.github.io/jobname/exalab.html#:~:text=We%20have%20one%20dictionary%20and%20we%20have%20a%20function%20that%20change%20this%20dictionary.%20If%20function%20dosen%27t%20return%20anything%2C%20our%20dictionary%20changed%20or%20not%3F))

 - **Difference between list & set?
 Which one is faster?** (1 times — [Itoll](https://mo1ein.github.io/jobname/itoll.html#:~:text=Difference%20between%20list%20%26%20set%3F%20Which%20one%20is%20faster%3F))